-Welcome to the website of Dr. Jessica Kiefte-de Jong.
-Jessica Kiefte-de Jong is an Assistant Professor in Nutrition and Public Health.
-She works at the International Honours College of Leiden University (LUC), The Hague, and at the Department of Epidemiology and Pediatrics at Erasmus Medical Center in Rotterdam, The Netherlands.
-Her primary research is focused on the role of nutrition on the risk of chronic diseases in different stages of life (eg. during pregnancy, childhood and adulthood) as well as psychosocial and environmental aspects of public health nutrition.
+Welcome to the website of Prof. Dr. Jessica Kiefte-de Jong.
+Jessica Kiefte-de Jong is professor of Population Health with emphasis on lifestyle and lifecourse health research and head of research at the Department of Public Health and Primary Care at Leiden University Medical Center.
+Before her appointment as full professor, she worked at the International Honours College of Leiden University (LUC), The Hague, and at the Department of Epidemiology and Pediatrics at Erasmus Medical Center in Rotterdam, The Netherlands.
+Her primary research is focused on the role of nutrition and lifestyle on the risk of chronic diseases in different stages of life (eg. during pregnancy, childhood and adulthood) as well as psychosocial and environmental aspects of health behaviour.
 Jessica became a registered nutritionist at the Amsterdam University of Applied Sciences.
 After that she obtained her MSc in Public Health Research and Nutrition at the VU University (The Netherlands).
 In 2012 she obtained a PhD in Early Life Nutrition from the Sophia Children's Hospital/Erasmus Medical Center (The Netherlands).
 In 2014 and 2016 she was a visiting researcher at Harvard School of Public Health (USA).
-For further details please see her CV here
+For further details, see her CV here

 On December 20, 2017, As part of the broadcast of 'Science017' for radio Sleutelstad FM in Leiden, Dr. Kiefte-de Jong commented on the national dietary guidelines and their impact on health and the environment.
 Listen to the commentary (in Dutch) here